 Earnings for Architectural Drafters in the United States come in at around $18.16 per hour on average.
 In the world of Architectural Drafters, overall income ranges from $29K near the bottom to $57K at the top; this can include more than $3K from bonuses and more than $2K from profit sharing in exceptional cases.
 Location and career length each impact pay for this group, with the former having the largest influence.
 Job satisfaction for Architectural Drafters is high.
 Health benefits are not enjoyed by everyone in this line of work, and more than a third lack any coverage at all.
 Medical benefits are reported by the greater part and dental coverage is claimed by roughly two-fifths.
 Men account for the majority of Architectural Drafters who responded to the questionnaire — 68 percent to be exact.
-The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 Job Description for Architectural Drafter